-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 NPR's Anthony Brooks reports.

-Carrie Goebbert owns Goebbert's Pumpkin Farm in South Barrington, Illinois.
+ANTHONY BROOKS: Carrie Goebbert owns Goebbert's Pumpkin Farm in South Barrington, Illinois.

-Anthony Brooks, NPR News.
+BROOKS: Anthony Brooks, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.